prashanthbomma/ScoreboardApp/README.md

   - Add new players to the scoreboard
   - Remove existing players from the scoreboard
   - Update (increment/decrement) scores of each player
+  - Display Stats that includes total count of players and their total scores

 ### Tech